jeftegoes/AwsOverview/Security, Identity, & Compliance/AWS STS.md

 # 9. Inline vs Managed Policies

-- AWS Managed Policy
+- **AWS Managed Policy**
-  - Maintained by AWS
+  - Maintained by AWS.
-  - Good for power users and administrators
+  - Good for power users and administrators.
-  - Updated in case of new services / new APIs
+  - Updated in case of new services / new APIs.
-- Customer Managed Policy
+- **Customer Managed Policy**
-  - Best Practice, re-usable, can be applied to many principals
+  - Best Practice, re-usable, can be applied to many principals.
-  - Version Controlled + rollback, central change management
+  - Version Controlled + rollback, central change management.
-- Inline
+- **Inline**
-  - Strict one-to-one relationship between policy and principal
+  - Strict one-to-one relationship between policy and principal.
-  - Policy is deleted if you delete the IAM principal
+  - Policy is deleted if you delete the IAM principal.

 # 10. Granting a User Permissions to Pass a Role to an AWS Service